armanjindal/garden/content/digital-garden/now.md

 ---
 title: now
 ---
 Updated September, 8th 2023:

--  Starting a four month (post-garduation) sabbatical (September — January).
+-  Starting a four-month (post-garduation) sabbatical (September — January) where I will be traveling.
+Starting in the Netherlands and ending in India.
+I'll be writing a log [here](digital-garden/travel%20and%20life%20journal/Travel.md).
 - Going on a YouTube fast.
 0 minutes.
 The site has introduced TikTok like shorts and man are they addictive.
 Though there is a wealth of resources In an effort to cultivate my deep attention and be more intentional I am cutting out all YouTube for the month of September.

 Upcoming: